openminted/omtd-workflow-service-rest/README.md

 # omtd-workflow-service-rest

-A REST server for the workflow-service https://github.com/openminted/omtd-workflow-service of  OMTD.
+A REST server for the workflow-service of  OMTD (https://github.com/openminted/omtd-workflow-service).